UC Master Gardener Program

 North State Garden News

-We've received many requests for information on reducing water use in anticipation of drought conditions.
-The UCCE Master Gardeners of Trinity County have prepared a handout with Water Conservation Suggestions for your Home Vegetable Garden.
+We've received many requests for information on reducing water use in drought conditions.
+The UCCE Master Gardeners of Trinity County have prepared a handout with Water Conservation Suggestions for your Home Vegetable Garden .

 IPM Youtube Channel